 This meeting is held annually on any branch of geological science.
 The event runs over two days and incorporates the William Smith Lecture, which is open to all Fellows of the Society.
 See details on previous William Smith meetings.

 The Joint Committee for Palaeontology (JCP) is a joint liaison body of the Palaeontographical Society, Palaeontological Association, The Micropalaeontological Society and the Geological Society of London.

-Specialist Group Meetings
+Specialist and Regional Group Meetings